carambole25/Eagle-SIEM/README.md

 ## ToDo for v2
 - [X] httpS for ui
 - [X] auth system for ui
+- [ ] change the ui password in the ui
+- [ ] update the installation script to not use sudo docker
 - [ ] installation tutorial and powershell script for windows
 - [ ] make the ui less catastrophic
 - [ ] adding ids functionality for linux